 Office of the Australian Information Commissioner

 GPO Box 5218, Sydney NSW 2001

 (Responsible for the administration of the Privacy Act 1988 (Cth))

 Commissioner for Privacy and Data Protection

 (Responsible for the administration of the Privacy and Data Protection Act 2014 (Vic))

-Sometimes we have to collect unique identifiers such as Centrelink numbers or Tax File Numbers.
-If we do need this information the purposes for collecting these numbers will be explained at the time the information is collected.
+Sometimes we are required to collect unique identifiers in order to conduct our functions.
+If we do need this information the purposes for collecting these numbers will be explained to you.
+Such information may include Australian Government-issued identifiers, including:

 We will not use these unique identifiers for any other purposes than those for which they were collected.

 If we ascribe a unique identifier to you for internal use, this will only be used for managing our dealings with you.
 It will not otherwise be shared with any other body or person without your consent.

 You have the option of not identifying yourself when entering transactions with us wherever it is lawful and practicable.